pharnisch/Growing-LSTM/README.md

 ## Neurogenesis in LSTM for Named Entity Recognition

-This repository contains all the experiments conducted for my master thesis.
+This repository is meant to experiment and evaluate neurogenesis setups in LSTM for NER.